 - Sales Cloud – software allowing sales process automation, design and management; contact, lead, and opportunity management; sales reporting and forecasting.

 - Service Cloud – software allowing automation and management of omnichannel customer service, case management, field service management, and customer service analytics.

 - Marketing Cloud – software allowing automation and management of marketing campaigns, customer segmentation, social media advertising and creation of customer communication scenarios.

 There are also industry-specific products, like Health Cloud, Financial Services Cloud, Government Cloud, Nonprofit Cloud, etc. which cover the business needs and business process peculiarities of the organizations operating in these domains.

 Is there Salesforce ERP?

 There is no proprietary Salesforce ERP on the market.
 However, there’s a number of cloud-based ERPs built by third-party vendors on the Salesforce Cloud Platform (like FinancialForce and Rootstock).
 These ERPs can be integrated for free, or, to be more precise, the integration cost is included in the total cost of the ERP software you’re purchasing.

 How much does Salesforce CRM cost?

 A Salesforce solution may consist of one or several Salesforce products, and its cost will depend on the editions of these products and the number of user licenses purchased.
-You can find out more about Salesforce pricing and implementation cost from the article.

 Is there a free version of Salesforce?